espocrm/documentation/administration/workflows.md

 ### Update Related Entity

-Allows changing of specific fields of related record or records.
+Allows changing of specific fields of the related record or records.
 It's possible to define formula to calculate fields.

 ### Create Notification